Military & Veterans News

 Big News for GI Bill Benefits: The 48-Month Rule Change!

-Thanks to a 2024 Supreme Court ruling, the Department of Veterans Affairs (VA) has made a major update to how GI Bill benefits are awarded.
-This change removes a previous restriction and can significantly expand educational opportunities for many veterans.
+Thanks to landmark court rulings (such as Rudisill v.
+McDonough) and expanded VA automation, the Department of Veterans Affairs (VA) has updated how GI Bill benefits are awarded.
+This change removes a previous restriction and significantly expands educational opportunities for many veterans.

 What Changed?

 Before, if you qualified for both the Montgomery GI Bill and the Post-9/11 GI Bill, your total benefits across both programs were usually capped at 36 months.
-That cap is now gone!
+That cap is now expanded!

 What Does This Mean for Me?

-If you're an eligible veteran with at least two qualifying periods of military service (for example, if you re-enlisted), you can now combine benefits from both the Montgomery GI Bill and the Post-9/11 GI Bill for up to 48 months of total GI Bill benefits.
+If you're an eligible veteran with qualifying military service (such as multiple enlistment periods), you can now combine benefits from both the Montgomery GI Bill and the Post-9/11 GI Bill for up to 48 months of total GI Bill benefits.

-This new policy isn't just for future applicants; it's retroactive.
-This means many veterans who were previously limited to 36 months may now be eligible for additional education benefits.
-The VA believes this change could impact over 1 million veterans and their families!
+This policy isn't just for future applicants; it's retroactive.
+This means many veterans who were previously limited to 36 months may now be eligible for an additional 12 months of education benefits.

 What Do I Need to Do?

-For about 660,000 potentially eligible veterans, the VA will automatically process their claims for additional benefits – you don't need to do anything.
-For others, the VA will reach out directly to encourage them to file a claim.
+For many potentially eligible veterans, the VA automatically assesses and processes claims for additional benefits through upgraded digital systems — you may not need to do anything.
+If you haven't seen an update, you can check your entitlement on VA.gov or contact the VA directly to submit a claim.

 Important Note on Expiration Dates:

-For those looking to take advantage of these new changes, applications for these expiration date extensions must be submitted by October 1, 2030.
+For those looking to take advantage of these expiration date extensions, applications must be submitted by October 1, 2030.

-For the most up-to-date information on this change, including how to apply and frequently asked questions, visit the official Veteran Affairs website.
+For the most up-to-date information on this change, including how to apply and frequently asked questions, visit the official VA.gov website.

 A brass eagle figurine is displayed in the foreground, with the American flag in the background.